domino4com/CWV-Camera/README.md

 > If you haven't programed the CWV before, go to this repository first and make sure your environment is setup for [programming the CWV](https://github.com/domino4com/CWV)

+**Also, check out this repo from Espressif: https://github.com/espressif/esp32-camera**

 ## WARNING
 - The Camera cannot be used at the same time as the **Neopixel** is being used.
 The camera and the Neopixel share a pin (18).
 Special attention to the code to switch between the two has to be incorporated.
 Only from version 4.00 on the Extended Core.
 - The Camera cannot be used at the same time as the **SD Card** is being used.
 The camera and the SD Card's Chip Select share a pin (5).
 Special attention to the code to switch between the two has to be incorporated.